Fare Rule Validation & Calculation Engines

 • location_context (stop_id, zone_id, or GPS coordinates)

 Idempotency is enforced at ingestion using composite keys derived from device_id, tap_timestamp_utc, and media_hash.
-This prevents duplicate ledger entries during network partitions, edge-to-cloud sync windows, or validator retry loops.
+This prevents duplicate ledger entries during network partitions, edge-to-cloud sync windows, or validator retry loops — the failure modes that dominate real AFC deployments.

 Validation Layer: Constraint Evaluation & State Resolution

 The validation layer acts as a deterministic gatekeeper, enforcing schema contracts, temporal bounds, spatial constraints, and product eligibility.
-Because transit policies frequently overlap—e.g., daily caps, zone-based pricing, concession eligibility, and anti-fraud velocity limits—validation engines must resolve constraints without introducing non-determinism or race conditions.
+Because transit policies frequently overlap — daily caps, zone-based pricing, concession eligibility, and anti-fraud velocity limits — validation engines must resolve constraints without introducing non-determinism or race conditions.

 Temporal validation governs session continuity and transfer eligibility.
 Implementing Transfer Window Logic requires precise timestamp alignment, configurable grace periods, and explicit handling of clock skew between vehicle validators and central servers.
 Engines should reject or flag transfers that violate policy-defined windows while preserving the original tap event for manual reconciliation review.

 Once validation passes, the calculation layer applies base tariffs, modifiers, rounding rules, and tax/fee structures.
 Financial precision is non-negotiable; all monetary operations must use fixed-point arithmetic to avoid floating-point drift.
-Python’s decimal module (documentation) is the industry standard for this purpose.
+Python’s decimal module (documentation) is the standard for this purpose — a fare engine that touches a float anywhere on the money path has a latent reconciliation bug.

-When rule conflicts arise, incomplete tap data occurs, or offline validators sync delayed payloads, engines must gracefully degrade using Fallback Calculation Chains.
-These chains prioritize policy-compliant defaults over system failures, ensuring riders are never blocked while preserving audit trails for post-hoc adjustments.
+When rule conflicts arise, tap data is incomplete, or offline validators sync delayed payloads, engines must gracefully degrade using Fallback Calculation Chains.
+These chains prioritize policy-compliant defaults over system failures, ensuring riders are never blocked while preserving audit trails for post-hoc adjustment.

 The decision flow below shows how the calculation layer composes a final fare from a base tariff through modifiers, discount, floor, and rounding: